tu-xuu/London_ULEZ/README.md

-# London_ULEZ
+# London_ULEZ code

-The LondonKC1alldata.csv is a testing data and the London_ULEZ_RMweather.R is a R code for runing weather normalisation.
+This respiratory contains Tuan's methods to run Weather Normalization.

+The main function

 If you have any questions please let me know.